KrishnaGavali/ghrcem-csds-feedback-platform/README.md

 ## How it started

-My professor literally walked up to me and said, "Krishna, this feedback form creation is driving me crazy.
+My professor called me up and said, "This feedback form creation is really hectic.
+I've been building these forms for the past 3 days.
 Can you help?"

-Instead of just solving it for him, I realized this was probably a problem for anyone who has to create these forms.
-So I built something that could work for the entire department.
+That's when it hit me - this is definitely a problem worth solving.
+So I built something that the entire department could use.

-Showed it to our HOD, and she was genuinely impressed (which was surprising since I'm usually on her not-so-good list 😅).
-Now they're considering using it department-wide.
+When I showed it to our HOD, she was genuinely impressed (surprising since I'm usually on her not-so-good list 😅).
+Now they're thinking about rolling it out department-wide.

-Planning to pitch this to other departments too - wish me luck! 🤞
+Planning to pitch this to other departments too - fingers crossed! 🤞

 ## What it does

 **For Teachers:**

 - Create feedback forms by just entering name, subject, branch, year
-- Watch student submissions come in real-time
+- Watch student submissions come
 - Get analytics on feedback trends
 - Share forms with students via unique links